 - which area of your business is the issue related to?

 - what was the direct cause of the customer’s score?

 - what are the easiest and most effective solutions you can implement?

 The most important thing in the process is to NAME the issue.
 After doing it, looking for solutions should be much easier.

 So how can you fix the bottlenecks?

-It’s difficult to provide specific tips – it all relies on which industry and area needs to be improved.
+It’s difficult to provide specific tips – it all relies on industry and which area needs to be improved.

 For example, if the issue is related to customer service, you could provide training to your customer service employees, work on shortening response times or implement convenient customer service channels (like live chat).

 Back to the general – depending on the nature of the issue, here are some ideas on looking for solutions: